Joey Votto Player Props: Reds vs. Cubs

-Joey Votto, with a slugging percentage of .297 in his past 10 games -- including one home run -- will be in action for the Cincinnati Reds versus the Chicago Cubs, with Justin Steele on the hill, August 1 at 8:05 PM ET.
+The Cincinnati Reds and Joey Votto (.297 slugging percentage over his past 10 games, including one homer), battle starting pitcher Drew Smyly and the Chicago Cubs at Wrigley Field, Wednesday at 8:05 PM ET.

-In his last game, he had two hits (going 2-for-4 with an RBI) against the Cubs.
+He racked up two hits (going 2-for-4 with an RBI) in his last game against the Cubs.

 Joey Votto Game Info & Props vs. the Cubs